godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sets how much input the game is to accept, allowing for cut scenes
+Sets how much input the game is to accept.
+This allows for cut scenes
-in which dialog can be skipped (if [type] is set to SKIP).
+in which dialogue can be skipped (if [type] is set to SKIP), and ones where
-Also allows for cut scenes that can be completely locked down.
+it can't (if [type] is set to NONE).

 **Parameters**

 * *type*\ : Type of inputs to accept (ALL)
-  ``ALL``\ : Accept all types of input
+  ``ALL``\ : Accept all types of user input
-  ``SKIP``\ : Accept skipping dialogs but nothing else
+  ``SKIP``\ : Accept skipping dialogues but nothing else
   ``NONE``\ : Deny all inputs (including opening menus)

 **Warning**\ : ``SKIP`` and ``NONE`` also disable autosaves.

-**Warning**\ : The type of input accepted will persist even after the current
+**Warning**\ : The type of user input accepted will persist even after the
-event has ended.
+current event has ended.
+Remember to reset the input type at the end of
+cut-scenes!

 ``anim_block object name [reverse]`` `API-Doc </api/AnimBlockCommand.html>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Executes the animation specified in "name" on "object", while blocking.
+Executes the animation specified in "name" on "object" while blocking other events from starting.
 The next command in the event will be executed when the animation is finished playing.

 **Parameters**